 Break Up over Ashley Madison

-Here’s the first place that everyone goes to when they consider fessing up to an actual or “premeditate” affair.
-They often can’t imagine that their spouse is more mature than they are.
-They can’t imagine their spouse would actually see any benefit in staying together with a “cheater.”
+Here’s the first place that everyone goes when they consider fessing up to an actual or “premeditate” affair.
+They often can’t imagine that their spouse is more mature than they are, and they can’t imagine their spouse would benefit from staying together with a “cheater.”

-What I see is that “affairs” don’t break people up: Loneliness does.
-The affair just sort of confirms what both of them have been feeling for a while: What’s the point?
+I see that “affairs” don’t break people up; Loneliness does.
+The affair confirms what both of them have been feeling for a while: What’s the point?

 Breakups happen when the relationship died years ago (typically) and neither one bothered to vocalize it.
 But both of them know it.